Shresthhan/Nepali_Sentiment_Analysis/README.md

 docker compose down

-If you retrain the model later and update `model/saved_model/`, rebuild the API image so Docker picks up the new files:
+If you retrain the model later and update the Hugging Face repository, just rebuild the API image so Docker pulls the new version on first run:

 cd Nepali_Sentiment_App/docker
 docker compose build api